Bigil: Plot

-However, Michael convinces the girls to support him and starts training them hard with the sole focus of winning the championship.
-He even manages to bring back two former key players to boost the team's strength: Gayathri, a Brahmin girl who quit playing football after she was married to a conservative family; and Anitha, who is in depression and has refused to even leave her room ever since a boy threw acid on her when she spurned his advances.
+However, Michael convinces the women to support him and trains them vigorously to win the championship.
+He even manages to bring back two former key players to boost the team's strength: Gayathri, a Brahmin girl who quit football after marrying into a conservative family, and Anitha, who is in depression and refuses to even leave her room ever since a man threw acid on her when she spurned his advances.
 Angel motivates a pregnant Gayathri to continue playing football.
-Despite Sharma trying to rig the team's next match against Haryana so that they will be eliminated and sent home, Michael's team manage to beat Haryana and win all their remaining matches, eventually qualifying for the finals at Chennai, where they can play against Manipur again.
+Despite Sharma trying to rig Tamil Nadu's next match against Haryana to eliminate them, they won the match and all of the matches after that, eventually reaching the final, a rematch with Manipur in Chennai.

-On the eve of the finals, Vembu is kidnapped and forcefully injected with cocaine by Daniel, who is bailed out from prison and hired by Sharma to sabotage the team's chances of winning the championship.
-Though she recovers, she is unable to play in the final as she would fail the dope test.
-The team's captain, Thendral, is also kidnapped by Daniel, who attempts to forcefully inject cocaine into her as well; Michael also gets kidnapped by Daniel and gets injected with cocaine.
-Michael manages to beat Daniel's men and chases Daniel to his house and proceeds to kill him, but when he sees Daniel's young son, he changes his mind and spares Daniel, as he realises he does not want the young boy's future to end up like him by killing Daniel.
+On the eve of the final, Vembu is kidnapped and forcefully injected with cocaine by Daniel, who is bailed out of prison and hired by Sharma to sabotage Tamil Nadu's chances of winning the championship.
+Though she recovered, she was unable to play in the final as she failed the dope test.
+The team's captain, Thendral, is also kidnapped by Daniel, who attempts to forcefully inject cocaine into her as well; Michael also gets kidnapped by Daniel and is injected with cocaine.
+Michael manages to beat Daniel's men, chases Daniel to his house, and proceeds to kill him, but when he sees Daniel's young son, he changes his mind and spares Daniel, as he realises he does not want the young boy's future to become like him by killing Daniel.

-The next day, The Tamil Nadu team plays the final against Manipur.
-The match turns out to be a thriller with Tamil Nadu winning the Championship through a penalty shootout.
-Michael and the team dedicate their success to Kathir, who is watching the match from the dugout in a wheelchair.
-Michael gets Sharma exposed for drug possession, leading to Sharma's arrest and subsequent execution in Malaysia, where he is on a holiday.
-A few months later, Michael takes up football coaching for children, with one of his students being Daniel's son, who have now made peace with Michael.
-Michael takes Daniel's son under his wing and ask him who is your favourite football player Messi or Ronaldo where he happily replies Bigil.
+The next day, Tamil Nadu plays Manipur in the final.
+The match turned out to be a thriller, with Tamil Nadu winning the championship through a penalty shoot-out.
+Michael and the team dedicate their success to Kathir, who was watching the match from the dugout in a wheelchair.
+Michael later exposed Sharma for drug possession, leading to his arrest and subsequent execution when he was on holiday in Malaysia.
+A few months later, Michael takes up football coaching for children, with one of his students being Daniel's son, who has now made peace with Michael.